 - Child Link

-- Family violence identification tool (DOCX)
+- Family violence identification tool

-- Family violence screening tool (DOCX)
+- Family violence screening tool (57.1KB, DOCX)

 Definitions

 Aboriginal definition of family violence: The Victorian Indigenous Family Violence Task Force defined family violence in the context of Aboriginal communities as ‘an issue focused around a wide range of physical, emotional, sexual, social, spiritual, cultural, psychological and economic abuses that occur within families, intimate relationships, extended families, kinship networks and communities.
 It extends to one-on-one fighting, abuse of Indigenous community workers as well as self-harm, injury and suicide.’
-The definition also acknowledges the spiritual and cultural perpetration of violence by non-Aboriginal people against Aboriginal partners which manifests as exclusion or isolation from Aboriginal culture or community.
+The definition also acknowledges the spiritual and cultural perpetration of violence by non-Aboriginal people against Aboriginal partners which manifests as exclusion or isolation from Aboriginal culture and/or community.

 Child Information Sharing Scheme (CISS): The Child Information Sharing Scheme permits the requesting and disclosure of confidential information between prescribed organisations for the purpose of promoting the wellbeing or safety of a child or group of children.